 I hold a M.A. in Gender Studies from the Chinese University of Hong Kong and a Bachelor of Social Science in Communication with a minor in Sociology from Hong Kong Baptist University.

 My co-authored paper with Ling Han analyzes Kris Wu's rape scandal and Leehom Wang's divorce scandal to explore how Chinese digital feminist activism happens without the presence of activist-created hashtags.
-We delineate the latest endeavors of Chinese digital feminism and reveal its promises and pitfalls when rallying online activism without a hashtag.
+We delineate the latest endeavors of Chinese digital feminisms and reveal its promises and pitfalls when rallying online activism without a hashtag.

-This article has been published in Feminist Media Studies
+This article has been published in Feminist Media Studies.

 I combine critical disinformation studies with postcolonial feminist critiques to understand the online circulation of anti-feminist disinformation by Chinese nationalist bloggers.